okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 "To associate".
 A quick Google into the origins of "associate" give us this:

-> _"...as a verb in the sense 'join with in a common purpose'"_
+> _"...as a verb in the sense 'join within a common purpose'"_

-Using the history and meaning behind words can help open up our understanding to its application in programming and mathematics.
+Using the history and meaning behind words can help open up our understanding of its application in programming and mathematics.
 It amazes me how apt the naming used in these fields are and we should thank those who came before us for such great attention to detail.

 When we speak about addition being **associative**, we mean that we can "group" and "associate" variables with the addition operation together.